-These card payment apps will work together with your card reader.
-In most cases, your smartphone or tablet will connect to the card reader wirelessly, although wired options are also available.
+In most cases, your device will connect to the card reader wirelessly, although wired options are also available.

-A card payment app is an excellent tool for modern businesses in need of intuitive software.
-These apps offer a range of features, many of which can add significant value to your purchasing processes.
+A card payment app is a lifesaver for modern businesses in need of intuitive software.
+These apps offer a range of features that will help streamline and speed up not only taking payments but also tracking them.

-- Secure – like other forms of online or mobile banking, card payment apps are designed to be incredibly secure, both for you and for your customers.
+- Secure – Just like your mobile banking, card payment apps are designed to be secure, both for you and for your customers

-- Flexible – by their very nature, card payment apps are the most flexible payment option.
-This form of processing can be used in any environment and at any time.
+- Flexible – By nature, card payment apps are the most flexible payment option – you can process payments anywhere there’s internet, any time

 Compare UK mobile card payment providers